gnina/models/data/Gnina1.0/README.md

 ```

 These txt files are designed to be utilized with [make_gnina_cmds.py](https://github.com/dkoes/GNINA-1.0/blob/main/analysis_scripts/make_gnina_cmds.py) to make a file with GNINA commands for running all of the experiments in the paper.

+## Analysis
+Information about the analysis pipeline as well as the figure generation can be found in the [GNINA1.0 Repo](https://github.com/dkoes/GNINA-1.0/).
+All of the python scripts used for the analysis in our paper can be found in [analysis_scripts](https://github.com/dkoes/GNINA-1.0/blob/main/analysis_scripts/) in that repo as well as comprehensive instructions about how to run the analysis.